edologgerbird/Fake-News-Classifier-SPACE/README.md

 # Fake News Classifier SPACE
- This project aims to create a classification model that effectively predicts Covid-19 Fake News given a piece of text.
-Which text vectorisation method and machine learning model can best classify Covid-19 Fake News, in terms of both classification performance and speed?
+We explore combinations of Machine Learning models and vectorisation methods in classifying Covid-19 Fake News, evaluating models using a novel metric which combines F1-Score and training time.